nayata/nayata.github.io/_pages/heleton.md

 ```

 Within your scene, you have a reference to the tween instance from `App` for easier use, but you can create other instances as needed.

+## Screen

+<center><video width="100%" autoplay muted loop><source src="/media/screen.mp4" type="video/mp4"></video></center>
+<p></p>

+`heaps.Screen` is a set of functions for creating responsive UI and screen design.
+It's minimal and not a "full-fledged layout framework", but it can make things look a lot prettier across different screen sizes.

+Minimal tutorial
+Responsive Demo

+Main idea is to use separate resize for the background and game screen or for the game screen and the game UI.

+After window resize `App` updates `heaps.Screen` to recalculate all important information and you can use this information for custom resize logic.

 ## Stats